-5 Future Work
+Future Work

-Since neural network has so many parameters to learn, one possible future plan is to integrate more dataset to increase training set size and include more cell types.
-About the network architecture, it is a good idea to try denoising autoencoder with corrupted input as the deep feature extraction model to prevent overfitting and obtain the denoised codes.
-Besides, biological information such as protein-protein interaction network and transcription factors can be used to constructed network structures to reduce the number of parameters to train to reduce training time and prevent overfitting.
+One possible future plan is to integrate more dataset to increase training set size and include more cell types.
+About the network architecture, it is a good idea to try denoising autoencoder with corrupted input as the deep feature extraction model.
+Besides, biological information such as protein interaction network and transcription factors can be used to constructed network structure to reduce the number of parameters to train to reduce training time and prevent overfiting.

-6 Reference
+Reference